hankhank10/music-screen-api/README.md

 sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
 ```

- It is then necessary to stop executing `go_sonos_highres.py` sccript directly by changing the following line at the end of the file that has opened,
+ It is then necessary to stop executing `go_sonos_highres.py` script directly by changing the following line at the end of the file that has opened:

 from:
 ```